ModischFabrications/ModischMatrix/README.md

 ## API

-Use `modischmatrix.local` or DHCP IP address to connect to the MatrixDisplay.
+Use `modischmatrix.local` or the DHCP IP address to connect to the MatrixDisplay.
 Former is nicer, latter more robust, especially with static assignment.

 More features are always added, check [enhancement issues](https://github.com/ModischFabrications/ModischMatrix/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).

-Feel free to add more!
+Feel free to add more yourself!

 Brightness, timeout and more can be appended to all commands.